mcneel/developer.rhino3d.com/_guide_topics/yak/package-restore-in-grasshopper.md

 [^1]: Package names are pretty strict.
 They only allow letters, numbers, hyphens and underscores.
 [^2]: Support for four-digit (`System.Version`) version numbers was added in Yak 0.8.
+[^3]: Added to Grasshopper in December 2019.
+On-the-fly loading is only possible if another version of the Grasshopper library is not already installed and loaded.
+Otherwise, Rhino will need to be restarted to load the new version of the library.